nanoporetech/onesie/README.md

-# MinIT-1C Linux device-driver
+# MinION-mk1C Linux device-driver

-This projoct contains a Linux device-driver for the FPGA firmware that enables interaction with a MinION flowcell over a PCIe link.
+This project contains a Linux device-driver for the FPGA firmware that enables interaction with a MinION flowcell over a PCIe link.

 ## Getting Started

+Building is more complicated than `make all` due to the need to access the MinIT kernel include files, these are not installed in the MinIT/MinION-1C by defaults and there are no packages available for them.
+At the moment, the driver has to be cross-compiled and the utilities compiled natively.

+### Build Driver

+Set-up a bash shell with a compilation environment.
+Follow the [MinIT BSP Build / Install instructions](https://wiki.oxfordnanolabs.local/pages/viewpage.action?pageId=82990823), but after the "Set up environment for Kbuild" step, stop and modify `linux-minit-build/make_all.sh` and comment out the last two lines that delete the "source" and "build" directories.
+Continue with the `source $BASE/linux-minit-build/make_all.sh` step.
+After this has been done once, subsequently, you just need to set the `BASE` environment variable and run `linux-minit-build/build_env.sh`

+Using the shell environment set-up above, cd to the `onesie/driver` directory and run

+`KERNELRELEASE=4.4.38-minit KERNELDIR=~/code/minit-kernel/linux_build/kernel_module/lib/modules/4.4.38-minit make`

+A `minion.ko` file should be built.

+### Build Utils

+Clone this repository on the minion-1c, cd to `onesie/utils`, run `make`.

+### Use on MinION-1C

-Build with `make all` and start with `insmod driver/minion.ko`
+scp the driver onto the minion-1c and start with `insmod minion.ko`

 Check the kernel logs (`dmesg`) to see if the driver has found hardware.
 Currently the driver doesn't create a device-node so you have to run through a couple of steps to